apache/couchdb/src/docs/src/replication/protocol.rst

 - **source_last_seq** (*number*): Last processed Checkpoint.
 Shortcut to the ``recorded_seq`` field of the latest ``history`` object. **Required**

-This request MAY fall with a :statuscode:`404` response:
+This request MAY fail with a :statuscode:`404` response:

     **Request**: